mfherbst/ReducedBasis.jl/docs/src/examples/xxz_pod.md

 end # hide
 ```

-The conceptual difference between POD and the greedy assemebly strategy is that with POD, a truth solve is performed at all parameter points in the selected grid, followed by a singular value decomposition of the snapshot matrix.
+The conceptual difference between POD and the greedy assembly strategy is that with POD, a truth solve is performed at all parameter points in the selected grid, followed by a singular value decomposition of the snapshot matrix.
 In this way, we obtain an orthogonal basis by using the singular vectors as our reduced basis.
-While this procedure is less complex than the greedy strategy, it comes with the significantly increased cost of having to solve for snapshots at all grid points.
+While this procedure is less complex than the greedy strategy, it comes with the significantly increased cost of having to solve snapshots at all grid points.
-Nonetheless, it can be useful to e.g. obtain a reference reduced basis and compare against a greedy basis.
+Nonetheless, it can be useful to e.g. obtain a reference reduced basis and to compare against a greedy basis.

-To that end, let us stay with the example of the XXZ spin chain.
-We initialize the Hamiltonian as before (using the functions defined in the first example) and choose a grid and a solver method:
+So let us stay with the example of the XXZ spin chain and initialize the Hamiltonian as before (using the functions defined in the first example) and choose a grid as well as a solver method:

 ```@example xxz_pod; continued = true
 L = 6